buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 ***Bite.** Melee Weapon Attack*: +4 to hit, reach 1 m, one target.

 *Hit:* 4 (1d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a Fortitude Saving Throw DC 10 or contract a disease.
-Until the disease is cured, Fortitude Saving Throw DC 12 every 24 hours, the target can' \*\*t regain hit points except by magical means, and the target' \*\*s hit point maximum decreases by 3 (1d6) every 24 hours.
+Until the disease is cured, the target must make a Fortitude Saving Throw DC 12 every 24 hours; the target can' \*\*t regain hit points except by magical means, and the target' \*\*s hit point maximum decreases by 3 (1d6) every 24 hours.
 If the target' \*\*s hit point maximum drops to 0 as a result of this disease, the target dies.

 ### Giant Scorpion